S/Z: Cultural Code: the background knowledge of the text

-The cultural code is constituted by the points at which the text refers to common bodies of knowledge.
-These might be agreed, shared knowledge (the real existence of the Faubourg Saint-Honoré) or an assertion of axiomatic truths (the assertion in the first sentence that all men daydream at parties, no matter how lively the party is).
-He calls the latter a 'gnomic code'.
+The cultural code—in Barthes' shorthand, "REF."—is constituted by the points at which the text refers to common bodies of knowledge.
+These might be agreed, shared knowledge (e.g. the real-world existence of the Faubourg Saint-Honoré) or an assertion of axiomatic truths (e.g. the first sentence's assertion that all men daydream at parties, no matter how lively the party is); Barthes calls the latter a "gnomic code".

 Voices

 The five codes together constitute a way of interpreting the text which suggests that textuality is interpretive; that the codes are not superimposed upon the text, but rather approximate something intrinsic to the text.
 The analogy Barthes uses to clarify the relationship of codes to text is to the relationship between a performance and the commentary that can be heard off-stage.
 In the “stereographic space” created by the codes, each code becomes associated with a voice.
 To the proairetic code Barthes assigns the Voice of Empirics; to the semic the Voice of the Person; to the cultural the Voice of Science; to the hermeneutic the Voice of Truth; and to the symbolic the Voice of Symbol.